 As an English teacher for 17 years now, I delight in teaching vocabulary words and literary concepts that have real applications to our daily lives.
-One of my favorite such terms is “Juxtaposition.”
-Let me teach it to you via a trip around the world!
+One of my favorite such terms is “To juxtapose.”
+Let me teach it to you via a trip around the world… in juxtaposition examples featuring 21 photos from my world travels that illustrate juxtaposition in artwork, nature, life, literature, and more!

 Juxtaposition Definition & Synonym